mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_drafts/journey-into-observability-glitchs-journey.md

 - Secondly, as you might have guessed, this is an expensive way to add tracing to your systems.
 With no sampling, 65% of all our log lines were timing start/end lines.
 We were sending 5 million custom metrics monthly to our vendor (we were allowed around 30K) - which resulted in a slightly unhappy mail from our metrics provider and a threat of an astronomically high monthly fee if we didn't stop sending all those high-cardinality metrics.
 Thankfully we worked it out with them without paying for our overages.

 All of this is to say that we were already trying to ask sophisticated questions using high-cardinality data.
 We just didn't have the tooling in place.
-They tools weren't built for these kinds of queries, which resulted in a bad user experience and unhappy vendors.
+The tools weren't built for these kinds of queries, which resulted in a bad user experience and unhappy vendors.
 And we wanted to add more high-cardinality values - we wanted to understand the latency profile not just for specific routes and projects, but also split by user id, user agent, and so on.
 So, we needed a new approach, one that was built with these kinds of use-cases in mind.

 ### Where we are now and how we got here